 - login <value> PIN for new subscriber, essentially the login ID for the subscriber.
 It is usually a number so this PIN can be used as a login id by telephone for additional conference features to identify the subscriber, if this is determined by call flow.
 This login also can be used as login into this Web Administration Interface.
 If the login is planning to be used as web login only, the PIN can be alpha-numeric.
 If you don't want to come up with your own numbering scheme for logins, you can omit this argument to generate a random unique ID for the new subscriber. - name <value> The subscriber's first name. - lastname <value> The subscriber's last name. - parent <value> Parent login name, i.e. parent subscriber PIN.
-A parent is the user account that created this account. - password <value> This is a password for the subscriber, for instance it can be used to login into Web Administration Interface. - email <value> The email address of the subscriber.
+A parent is the user account that created this account. - password <value> This is a password for the subscriber, for instance it can be used to login into Web Administration Interface or Operator Console. - zip <value>-Subscriber's ZIP code. - email <value> The email address of the subscriber. - sip phone <value> VoIP phone number of the subscriber.